Stonewall Jackson Monument

 Thomas Jonathan “Stonewall” Jackson was born on January 21, 1824 to Jonathan and Julia Beckwith Jackson in Clarksburg, VA (now West Virginia.)
-The Jacksons were a prominent frontier family, his father was an attorney and his great-grandfather served as a captain in the American Revolutionary War, fighting in the Battle of Kings Mountain.
+The Jacksons were a prominent frontier family; Thomas’ father was an attorney and his great-grandfather served as a captain in the American Revolutionary War.
 In March 1826, the two-year-old Jackson lost his father and older sister to typhoid fever.
 On the following day, his mother gave birth to a girl named Laura Ann.
 The Jacksons were then thrust into financial difficulties, as Julia boldly refused any charity or assistance.
 In 1830, she married attorney Blake Woodson and died one year later from complications during childbirth, orphaning her three oldest children.
 Jackson spent the remainder of his formative years living with his uncle Cummins E. Jackson, who owned a grist mill known as Jackson’s Mill near present-day Weston, WV.
-While living with Cummins and working on his farm, who was a very strict disciplinarian, it is believed that Jackson developed his famous sense of duty and work ethic.
+While living with Cummins and working on his farm, who was a very strict disciplinarian, it is believed that Jackson developed his distinct work ethic and sense of duty.

-Acquiring a formal education on the frontier during the early-19th Century was difficult at best, but Jackson sought out every opportunity to learn and soon developed an aptitude for teaching.
-It is even said that Jackson made an agreement with one of Cummins’ slaves in which he taught the man to read and write in exchange for pine knots, which Jackson would burn at night in order to read.
-Notwithstanding the illegality of teaching slaves to read and write, Jackson continued this practice of compassion towards the enslaved throughout his life.
-Seeking out opportunity to better his life and station, Jackson received an appointment to the United States Military Academy at West Point, New York in 1842.
+Acquiring a formal education on the frontier during the early-19th century was difficult at best, but Jackson sought out opportunities to learn and managed to secure an appointment to the United States Military Academy at West Point, New York in 1842.
 His lack of formal education caused him to enter into the academy at the bottom of his class; but through his characteristic determination and drive, Jackson quickly rose in ranking and eventually graduated 17th of 59 students in 1846.
 At that time, the United States found itself in the middle of the Mexican-American War.
-Jackson was assigned to the 1st U.S. Artillery and, through his military intelligence and rationale, he was promoted to brevet major by the end of the war.
-Jackson was then assigned duty against the Seminoles in Florida, but resigned from the U.S. Army shortly thereafter and accepted a teaching position in 1851 at the Virginia Military Institute in Lexington, Virginia.
+Jackson was assigned to the 1st U.S. Artillery and distinguished himself throughout the war, rising to brevet major.
+Jackson was then assigned duty against the Seminoles in Florida but resigned from the U.S. Army shortly thereafter and accepted a teaching position in 1851 at the Virginia Military Institute in Lexington, Virginia.

 At VMI, Jackson served as Professor Natural and Experimental Philosophy (similar to modern physics) and Instructor of Artillery.
 His strict and regimented nature did not cultivate him a good reputation among students, who were all expected to memorize his class lectures and tests.
 Despite his unpopularity, Jackson remained at VMI until the outbreak of the Civil War.
 Jackson married twice during his decade spent at VMI: first to Elinor Junkin on August 4, 1853, who died from childbirth complications a year later, then he married Marry Anna Morrison on July 16, 1858.
 Jackson and Mary Anna produced one surviving child, Julia Laura, who was born on November 23, 1862 and reportedly met her father only once.

-Jackson came from a slave-holding family and owned slaves himself while living in Lexington.
-His relationship with slavery and with African Americans was complex; he was raised through a tumultuous childhood by a slave named Fanny, and according to historian Richard G. Williams, Jr., Jackson struggled with conflicting feelings about slavery due to his religious beliefs.
+Jackson came from a slave-holding family and owned as many as six slaves himself while living in Lexington.
+His relationship with slavery and with African Americans was complex.
 He and many other Southerners used the presence of slavery in the Bible as justification that slavery was God's will.
-Jackson was deeply religious, raised as a Calvinistic Presbyterian, though he explored other denominations at times in his life; and in 1855 began a Sunday School in his home to teach African Americans to read and write so that they could study the Bible.
+Jackson was deeply religious, raised as a Calvinistic Presbyterian, though he explored other denominations at times in his life.
+In 1855 he began a Sunday School in his home to teach African Americans to read and write so that they could study the Bible.
 This was in violation of Virginia state law, but the school was well attended.
 For these reasons, Jackson is the only Confederate general who is memorialized in an African American church.
 In 1906, a memorial window in the Fifth Avenue Presbyterian Church of Roanoke, Virginia was dedicated to Stonewall for his generosity and compassion.
-Jackson may have been motivated by purely religious reasons for teaching his Sunday School, but historians including Kevin Levin have argued that the 1831 slave rebellion led by Nat Turner prompted Southern whites to take a hand in the religious education of blacks.
+Jackson may have been motivated by purely religious reasons for teaching his Sunday School, but historians such as Kevin Levin have argued that the 1831 slave rebellion led by Nat Turner prompted Southern whites to take a hand in the religious education of blacks.
 Because Turner claimed to be "God's instrument in the holy retribution against slavery," white Southern evangelicals transformed the concept of slavery into a divinely ordained institution.
 By 1860, half a million Southern blacks were official members of a church.

 The Battle of Chancellorsville ended with nightfall, and as Jackson and his staff returned to camp under the cover of darkness, the officers were mistaken for Union cavalry and fired upon by their own men.
 Struck twice in the left arm and once through his right hand, Jackson had his left arm amputated the following day.
 The field doctors attending to Jackson expected a full recovery, but pneumonia quickly set in and Thomas Jonathan “Stonewall” Jackson passed away eight days later on May 10.
 Jackson’s famous last words reflected his deep piety: “Let us cross over the river and rest under the shade of the trees.”
 Lee never found a suitable replacement for Jackson in the Confederate Army, and military historians believe that Lee could have won at Gettysburg had Jackson survived.